-The museum looks to give you some insight into her life, loves and obsessions.
-In doing so, it’s not a shrine to the fairy-tale princess of myth.
+One of the locations on the self-guided tour of the Hofburg complex, the Sisi museum looks to give you some insight into Elisabeth’s life, loves and obsessions.
+In doing so, it’s not a shrine to the beautiful princess of myth.
 Nor is it a dry historical record.

 At the end I knew a lot more about the Empress, but still didn’t know who she was.
 Which I think is the point.